 For gasoline to combust, you need the perfect mixture of gasoline, air, and heat.
 Gas tanks will nearly always be too rich in gasoline vapor to explode.
 The vapor in a gasoline tank would require more than 92 percent air, and that is highly unlikely (2).
 This is the same concept of holding the gas pedal down on an old car before you start it.
 The engine becomes flooded with gas vapor and does not start.
 The risk of a gas tank exploding during an accident is astronomically low.

-It’s our vision to be able to deliver gas across the entire country – anytime, anywhere – in the very near future.
-Luckily, Filld is expanding rapidly.
-Enter your email and zip code in our “request my city” form, and you’ll be the first to know when Filld is available in your area.
+Filld is expanding across North America.
+It’s our vision to be able to deliver gas to you – anytime, anywhere.
+Please enter your email and zip code / postal code in our “request my city” form on our Home page, and you’ll be the first to know when Filld is available in your area.

 We love hearing how our customers #getfilld.
 If having gas delivered has improved your life, spread the word to your friends, family and coworkers.
 You can follow us on Twitter and Facebook, and leave a review for us in the App Store or Google Play.